Yazhuo-Liu/COE-3001-Mechanics-of-materials/README.md

-# Mechanics of materials Course Resources
+# COE3001-H-25Fall - MECHANICS OF DEFORMABLE BODIEs

-## Author: Yazhuo Liu @ Georgia Institute of Technology
+## Instructor: Yazhuo Liu @ Georgia Institute of Technology

-A Mechanics of Materials course typically covers the fundamental principles and concepts related to the behavior of materials under various loading conditions.
+COE 3001 is an undergraduate course on the mechanics of deformable solids.
+The course develops students’ ability to analyze stress, strain, stress-strain relationships, deflections, and failure in materials under various loading conditions.
 This course is common in engineering programs, especially in civil, mechanical, aerospace, and materials engineering.
-This course introduces students to the fundamental principles governing the behavior of materials under the influence of external forces.
-Emphasis is placed on understanding how different materials respond to loads and the analysis of structural elements subjected to various types of stress and deformation.
-The primary objective is to provide students with a solid foundation in the mechanics of materials, enabling them to analyze and design structures and components in engineering applications.
+The course will also introduce COMSOL Multiphysics to cultivate students' ability to solve more advanced engineering applications.
+Topics include axial deformation, torsion, bending, stress transformation, buckling, and energy methods.
+Both analytical and numerical approaches are emphasized, preparing students for advanced engineering courses.

 ### Prerequisites
-Statics, Calculus
-### Corequisites
-Differential Equations
+MATH 2403 or MATH 2552 or MATH 2413 (Basic Calculus) COE 2001 or CEE 2020 or ME 2211 or AE 2120 (Statics)

 ### Textbook
-- Gere, James M., and Barry J. Goodno.
-Mechanics of materials.
-Cengage learning, 2012.
+-	Mechanics of Materials, by James M. Gere & Barry J. Goodno, 9th Ed, Cengage Learning.

 ### References
 * Ashby, Michael F., and David RH Jones.
 Engineering materials 1: an introduction to properties, applications and design.
 Vol. 1.
 Elsevier, 2012.